Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

 which associates to a $k$-scheme $T$ the set of isomorphism classes of $T$-flat, coherent sheaves on $X\times _k T$ whose fibers over $T$ are simple rank-1 torsion-free sheaves (this definition agrees with the one in \cite[Def.
 5.1]{AK} by virtue of \cite[Cor.
 5.3]{AK}).
 The functor $\bJbar_X^*$ contains the open subfunctor

 which associates to a $k$-scheme $T$ the set of isomorphism classes of line bundles on $X\times _k T$.

 \begin{fact}[Murre-Oort, Altman-Kleiman, Esteves] Let $X$ be a connected reduced curve.
 Then

-\begin{enumerate}[(i)] \item The \'etale sheafification of $\bJ_X^*$ is represented by a $k$-scheme $\Pic(X)=\bJ_X$, locally of finite type over $k$.
-Moreover, $\bJ_X$ is formally smooth over $k$. \item The \'etale sheafification of $\bJbar_X^*$ is represented by a $k$-scheme $\bJbar_X$, locally of finite type over $k$.
-Moreover, $\bJ_X$ is an open subset of $\bJbar_X$ and $\bJbar_X$ satisfies the existence part of the valuative criterion for properness\footnote{Indeed, $\bJbar_X$ is not universally closed because it is not quasi-compact. }. \item There exists a sheaf $\I$ on $X\times \bJbar_X$ such for every $\F\in \bJbar_X^*(T)$ there exists a unique map $\alpha_{\F}:T\to \bJbar_X$ with the property that $\F=(\id_X\times \alpha_{\F})^*(\I)\otimes \pi_2^*(N)$ for some $N\in \Pic(T)$, where $\pi_2:X\times T\to T$ is the projection onto the second factor.
+\begin{enumerate}[(i)] \item The Zariski (equiv. \'etale, equiv. fppf) sheafification of $\bJ_X^*$ is represented by a $k$-scheme $\Pic(X)=\bJ_X$, locally of finite type over $k$.
+Moreover, $\bJ_X$ is formally smooth over $k$. \item The Zariski (equiv. \'etale, equiv. fppf) sheafification of $\bJbar_X^*$ is represented by a $k$-scheme $\bJbar_X$, locally of finite type over $k$.
+Moreover, $\bJ_X$ is an open subset of $\bJbar_X$ and $\bJbar_X$ satisfies the valuative criterion for universally closedness or, equivalently, the existence part of the valuative criterion for properness\footnote{Notice however that the scheme $\bJbar_X$ fails to be universally closed because it is not quasi-compact. }. \item There exists a sheaf $\I$ on $X\times \bJbar_X$ such that for every $\F\in \bJbar_X^*(T)$ there exists a unique map $\alpha_{\F}:T\to \bJbar_X$ with the property that $\F=(\id_X\times \alpha_{\F})^*(\I)\otimes \pi_2^*(N)$ for some $N\in \Pic(T)$, where $\pi_2:X\times T\to T$ is the projection onto the second factor.
 The sheaf $\I$ is uniquely determined up to tensor product with the pullback of an invertible sheaf on $\bJbar_X$ and it is called a \emph{universal sheaf}. \end{enumerate} \end{fact} \begin{proof} Part (i): the representability of the fppf sheafification of $\bJ_X^*$ follows from a result of Murre-Oort (see \cite[Sec.
 8.2, Thm.
 3]{BLR} and the references therein).
-However, since $X$ admits a $k$-rational point (because $k$ is assumed to be algebraically closed), the fppf sheafification of $\bJ_X^*$ coincides with its \'etale sheafification (see \cite[Thm.
-9.2.5]{FGA}).
+However, since $X$ admits a $k$-rational point (because $k$ is assumed to be algebraically closed), the fppf sheafification of $\bJ_X^*$ coincides with its \'etale (resp.
+Zariski) sheafification (see \cite[Thm.
+9.2.5(2)]{FGA}).
 The formal smoothness of $\bJ_X$ follows from \cite[Sec.
 8.4, Prop.
 2]{BLR}.